 Examples of the iterative process in various industries

-Let’s now consider multiple industries that can benefit from using the iterative process.
+Let’s now consider multiple industries that can use the iterative process.

 Engineering is one of the most common fields to use the iterative process.
 For example, engineers will often build a small prototype when building a structure, say a bridge.
 They will then test the prototype to see if it can support the weight of the traffic crossing the bridge.
 If the prototype fails, they will make changes and try again.
 This process is repeated until the engineers are confident that the final product can support the required load.

-Web development is another field where the iterative process can be beneficial.
-When building a website, developers often start with a basic site version.
+Web development is another field where the iterative design process can be beneficial.
+Development teams often start with a basic site version when building a website.
 They will then add features and make changes based on feedback from users.
 This process is repeated until the site is complete.

 The iterative process can also be used in product development.
 When developing a new product, companies will often start with a prototype.
 They will then test the prototype with potential customers.
 Based on feedback from these tests, they will make changes to the design and try again.
 This process is repeated until the company is confident that the final product will be successful.

-This also works if someone else has already built a product you want to improve on.
+The iterative design process also works if someone else has already built a product you want to improve.
 In this case, you can use the iterative process to make incremental improvements.
-As an example, let’s say that you are building a word unscrambler.
-You could start by taking a product that someone has already created and start off with that as the basic idea.
-You could then test your new product with different words and see how well it works.
+For example, let’s say you are building a word unscrambler.
+You could take a product someone has already created and start with that as the basic idea.
+You could test your new product with different words and see how well it works.
 Based on this feedback, you could make changes to the algorithm and try again.
-This process is repeated until the word unscrambler is as good as it can be.
+This iterative approach is repeated until the word unscrambler is as good as it can be.

-From an iterative point of view, this word unscrambler is an excellent example of how a process can be improved in relation to an existing product.
+From an iterative design process point of view, the word unscrambler is an excellent example of how a process can be improved in relation to an existing product.
 By starting with a basic algorithm and then making incremental improvements, the team created a word unscrambler that is better at what it does when compared to its competitors.